Don’t Talk To The Police: Advice From An Okaloosa County Criminal Defense Lawyer

 Even if you are innocent, most likely you will be nervous while answering their questions and it is very easy to misunderstand one of their questions, or be misled by their interrogation tactics, and answer something in a way that makes you look guilty.

-Here at Flaherty Defense Firm, we get a lot of calls from people who haven’t been arrested yet, but the police want to question them.
-Our advice is to ALWAYS respectfully say no to talking to the cops without your criminal defense attorney present, even if you are 100% innocent.
+Here at Flaherty Defense Firm, I get a lot of calls from people who haven’t been arrested yet, but the police want to question them.
+My advice is to ALWAYS respectfully say no to talking to the cops without your criminal defense attorney present, even if you are 100% innocent.

 Here are some general guidelines if you are stopped by the police: